 Frankly Speaking

 We all know love is in the air on Valentine’s Day.
 But what IS actually in the air?
-Today, we will not only research it, we bring you photographic evidence that is is real.
-And open up the possiblity that answers for our problems today lie in our souls, not just our brains.
+Today, we will not only research it, but we bring you photographic evidence that is is real.
+And open up the possibility that answers for our problems today lie in our souls, not just our brains.

 “Valentine’s Day has magic.
 You can see and feel the power of love right here, if you can get out of your own head, she told me.
+And its not just for lovers, the lovings spread somehow to all, or so I have felt year after year.

 The same thing happens to her on a regular basis.